-Be aware of the negative pull to engage and answer emails, text, and calls and continue contact.
-What you need during your divorce is documentation. ..Facts and documents to back up facts.
+Be aware of the negative pull to engage and answer emails, texts, and calls and continue contact.
+What you need during your divorce are documentation. ..Facts and documents to back up facts.

 Here’s the critical benefit of writing it down!!
-It triggers communication between both sides of your brain, engaging the logical side along with the emotional side brings in clarity, calms the “fight or flight response” to take correct action.
+It triggers communication between both sides of your brain, engaging the logical side along with the emotional side bringing in clarity, and calms the “fight or flight response” to take corrective action.

-3. Do the opposite: This is an insight from a very savvy, well educated and family law-divorce attorney.
+3. Do the opposite: This is an insight from a very savvy, well-educated family law-divorce attorney.

-If the other party is in a hurry, slow down, if they are causing delay move ahead… You’ll get great information from your soon to be ex and use it wisely.
+If the other party is in a hurry, slow down, if they are causing a delay move ahead… You’ll get great information from your soon-to-be ex and use it wisely.
 Remembering if you do what you’ve always done you’ll get what you’ve always gotten.

 4. Dangle your feet: Each morning when you wake up, sit for a moment and dangle your feet on the side of your bed.

-Looking down at your tootsies, simple say “Thank You”.
+Looking down at your tootsies, simply say “Thank You”.
 Staying and remaining in gratitude will create a reservoir of emotional resilience.
-Even through the darkest moments there is something to be grateful for.
+Even through the darkest moments, there is something to be grateful for.
 Dig deep and find that one speck of light and hold onto it as you move through the day.
-Emotional resilience is the foundation to moving through with less drama.
+Emotional resilience is the foundation for moving through with less drama.

-Pause frequently during the day and deep breath.
-This simple act of conscious breathing is sending oxygen rich blood through out your body while grounding you to mother earth.
+Pause frequently during the day and deep breaths.
+This simple act of conscious breathing is sending oxygen-rich blood throughout your body while grounding you to mother earth.
 Inhale love… exhale stress.
 You can say that mentally out loud.
 It is a powerful de-stressor.

-Self love and self-awareness brings in harmony for all as you move through this very difficult, life-changing event.
-Remembering you have a choice within this situation is empowering and critical.
+Self-love and self-awareness bring harmony for all as you move through this very difficult, life-changing event.
+Remembering you have a choice in this situation is empowering and critical.